Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Get-AzureRmVirtualWanVpnConfiguration.md

 Once the gateway has been created, it is connected to the VpnSite using the New-AzureRmVpnConnection command.

 The configuration is then downloaded using this commandlet.

+If the commandlet is successful, then the download configuration will be written to the blob indicated by the SignedSasUrl.

 ## PARAMETERS